 Transaction Value from open platform transactions is a direct driver of our revenue, while Transaction Value from private platform transactions is an indirect driver of our revenue.
-Transaction Value on our platform grew to \$341.3 million for the six months ended June 30, 2020 from \$239.7 million for the six month period ended June 30, 2019, and grew to \$560.1 million for the year ended December 31, 2019 from \$397.3 million for the year ended December 31, 2018.
+Transaction Value on our platform grew to \$559.8 million for the year ended December 31, 2019 from \$395.0 million for the year ended December 31, 2018.
 We have developed multi-faceted, deeply-integrated partnerships with insurance carriers and distributors, who are often both buyers and sellers on our platform.
 We believe the versatility and breadth of our offerings, coupled with our focus on high-quality products, provide significant value to insurance carriers and distributors, resulting in strong retention rates.
 As a result, many insurance carriers and distributors use our platform as their central hub for broadly managing digital customer acquisition and monetization.
-In 2019, 96.8% of total Transaction Value executed on our platform came from demand partner relationships from 2018.
-For the six month period ended June 30, 2020, 99.3% of total Transaction Value executed on our platform came from demand partner relationships from 2019.
+As of December 31, 2019, 96.8% of total Transaction Value executed on our platform was derived from existing demand partner relationships.